 General biology course designed for majors.
 For UC students, BIOL 130 is acceptable.

+A general Microbiology or Medical Microbiology course is acceptable.
 UC students are recommended to take BIOL 331 to fulfill this requirement.

 Courses in General Chemistry, Organic Chemistry, and Biochemistry will be accepted.